Great Debate (astronomy): The followup paper

+Aftermath

 Later in the 1920s, Edwin Hubble showed that Andromeda was far outside the Milky Way by measuring Cepheid variable stars, proving that Curtis was correct.
-It is now known that the Milky Way is only one of as many as an estimated 200 billion (2e11) to 2 trillion (2e12) or more galaxies in the observable universe, proving Curtis the more accurate party in the debate.
+It is now known that the Milky Way is only one of as many as an estimated 200 billion (2e11) to 2 trillion (2e12) or more galaxies in the observable Universe.
 Also, astronomers generally accept that the nova Shapley referred to in his arguments was in fact a supernova, which does indeed temporarily outshine the combined output of an entire galaxy.
 On other points, the results were mixed (the actual size of the Milky Way is in between the sizes proposed by Shapley and Curtis), or in favor of Shapley (the Sun was near the center of the galaxy in Curtis's model, while Shapley correctly placed the Sun in the outer regions of the galaxy).

 It later became apparent that van Maanen's observations were incorrect—one cannot actually see the Pinwheel Galaxy rotate during a human lifespan.